 Another good use of Audacity is for songs that don’t have a proper beginning or ending.
 Sometimes a song on an album flows out of or into another song.
 If you place the song in your mix as-is, it will cut in or cut out abruptly.
 Once more, judicious use of cutting and fading can alleviate these issues.
 If you have two songs that are especially complimentary, you might want to try smoothly cross-fading from one to the other.

 Bear in mind that you don’t want to over-do this.
-Your mix CD listeners will appreciate clean track breaks once they’ve inevitably ripped their favorite songs!
+Your mix CD listeners will appreciate clean track breaks once they’ve inevitably ripped their favorite songs as mp3s!

-Okay, now it’s time to burn a CD.
-Then you need to listen to the burned CD in its entirety.
+Okay, now it’s time to burn the CD.
+Once that's done, you need to listen to the burned CD in its entirety.
 Make sure it is error free and exactly what you want your listeners to experience.
 If so, this is now your MASTER DISC.

 Part 5: Normalization, and why you should avoid it